Game & Watch: Series

-Titles included characters from other Nintendo franchises including The Legend of Zelda and Mario Bros.
+Titles included characters from other Nintendo franchises, including The Legend of Zelda and Mario Bros.
 Nintendo also licensed third-party characters including Mickey Mouse.

 Among the 60 games was one "prize" game, a version of Super Mario Bros. that came in a yellow plastic case modeled after the Disk-kun character Nintendo used to advertise their Famicom Disk System.
 These games were never sold, but instead given away to 10,000 winners of Nintendo's F-1 Grand Prix tournament.

 The Game & Watch series sold 14 million units worldwide during its first year of release by 1981.
 The Game & Watch version of Donkey Kong released in 1982 sold 8 million units.
-Mario the Juggler was last installment in the Game & Watch series released in 1991, it is an homage to the first game, Ball.
+Mario the Juggler was the last LCD installment in the Game & Watch series released in 1991 and is a tribute to the first game, Ball.

 Game A and Game B

 Most of the titles have a "GAME A" and a "GAME B" button.
 Game B is generally a faster, more difficult version of Game A, although exceptions do exist: